-Educational revenues - net improved by P396.58 million primarily due to increased enrollment for the first semester of AY 2018-2019.
-System-wide enrollment reached the 40,000 level compared to last year's 33,000.
+Educational revenues - net improved by P482.66 million primarily due to increased enrollment for the AY 2018-2019.
+System-wide enrollment (first semester) reached the 40,000 level compared to last year's 33,000.
 Student enrollment increased, particularly in the tertiary level, due to the first batch of senior high school students moving up to the college level during the current AY.
 Moreover, the start of operations of FEU-Alabang also contributed to the improvement in educational revenues.